TO FOLLOW PUSSI ARTIST ON HUFFINGTON POST, CLICK HERE.

 3/23/12 Art As Social Inquiry is featured in Health on the Horizon blog, by Holly Gonyea Dolan.

-3/23/12 Theresa was a guest speaker at a “house party“ organized by the Pennsylvania Health Access Network (PHAN).
+3/23/12 Pussi was a guest speaker at a “house party“ organized by the Pennsylvania Health Access Network (PHAN).
 She shared her artwork.
 She talked about her advocacy for the Affordable Care Act– taking portraits and signs to bear witness in front of the US Supreme Court and the Capitol.
 Antoinette Krauss and Athena Ford of PHAN were on hand to explain the ins and outs of the Affordable Care Act.

-1/9/2012 – sometime in June Theresa is bearing witness 10 days/month with her portraits on the sidewalk of the US Supreme Court and the Capitol until the Supreme Court hands down a decision on the constitutionality of certain aspects of the Affordable Care Act.
+1/9/2012 – sometime in June Pussi is bearing witness 10 days/month with her portraits on the sidewalk of the US Supreme Court and the Capitol until the Supreme Court hands down a decision on the constitutionality of certain aspects of the Affordable Care Act.
 Check out the photo journal on Art As Social Inquiry’s fan page on Facebook.

 12/8/2011 Art As Social Inquiry and Occupy New Britain, PA get coverage in the local paper, The Intelligencer.